 - Cover your entire life story

-If you need something more in-depth, Nova.edu put together a guide to creating personal statements, and BU Law has some great examples of ones that cut through the noise.
+If you need something more in-depth, Nova.edu put together a guide to creating personal statements, and BU Law has some great examples of statements that cut through the noise.

 Personal Statement Tips